davecliff/BristolStockExchange/README.md

-<i>NB: in Q2 of 2022, almost a decade afterBSE was first launched, we'll be making BSE2 available in a separate repo.
+<i>NB: in Q4 of 2022, a decade afterBSE was first launched, we'll be making BSE2 available in a separate repo.
 BSE2 is a major refactoring and extension of the original BSE.
 This, the original BSE repo, will be retained for legacy and reference, and because the code is old and stable and simple; but for advanced usage BSE2 should be the preferred choice once it is available.</i>

 BSE, The Bristol Stock Exchange, is a simple minimal simulation of a limit-order-book financial exchange, developed for teaching.
 The aim is to let students explore writing automated trading strategies that deal with "Level 2" market data.